 5.4.
-A programme of monitoring radiation exposure will be a fundamental part of any RPP.
+A programme of radiation monitoring will be a fundamental part of any RPP.
 Paragraph 3.98 of GSG-7 [3] states:

 "A programme of monitoring may serve various purposes, depending on the nature and extent of the practice.
 These purposes include the following: